top of page

 Other immigration services we offer

-In addition to assisting with B-1 and B-2 cases, we also provide advice and representation on other immigration matters in Minnesota:
+In addition to assisting with Green Card renewal cases, we also provide advice and representation for other immigration procedures in Minnesota:

-We have bilingual attorneys trained to guide you through every step and answer any questions you may have during your immigration process.
+We have bilingual lawyers, trained to guide you every step of the way and answer any questions you may have during your immigration process.

 Temporary Protected Status in Minnesota